corley/ng-startup-documentation/docs/04-grunt.md

 ```

 It will download the package in the `/bower_components` folder.
-The last step is choose which css and js files you want to import into the app, editing the `build.config.js` file.
+**The last step is choose which css and js files you want to import into the app**, editing the `build.config.js` file.

 The `/config/build.config.js` contains the description of files to load in your application, you can add bower dependencies, different path for your javascript and a lot of other customization.
 It manage also phonegap assets, you can decide to load a particular css only for phonegap or only for web version: